-4.4.
 Composite Reliability and Average Variance Extracted (AVE)

 The validity and reliability criteria can also be seen from the reliability value of a construct and the Average Variance Extracted (AVE) value of each construct.
-The construct is said to have high
+The construct is said to have high reliability if the value is 0.70 and the AVE is above 0.50.
+In table 4.13. will be presented Composite Reliability and AVE values for all variables.

-Tabel 5Cronbach's AlphaComposite Reliability and Average Variance Extracted (AVE)
+Table 5: Cronbach's AlphaCompositeReliability Average Variance Extracted (AVE)